 Sustainable Growth Rate Formula – Example #2

-The sustainable growth rate formula for Reliance Industries.
+The SGR formula for Reliance Industries.
 The table below depicts the dividend, earnings per share and the return on equity for reliance industries.

 Retention Ratio for Reliance Industries

 - Retention ratio for Reliance Industries = 1- (6/56) =0.89

 Therefore the calculation of SGR formula is as follows,